simonox/smart-energy-monitor/software/flow/README.md

 ![Dashboard item](./docs/images/dashboard.png)

 In Node-RED you can add a MQQT node to receive values from the power monitor.
+As we run in `docker-compose`you don't have to use the IP address of our Eclipse Mosquitto sever, but you can simplay use `mosquitto` as the host nome.

 ![MQTT Node](./docs/images/2-mqtt-node.png)